TwoBit-Coders/COMSYSHACKATHON-5/README.md

 AI/ML students or researchers

-Anyone looking for a plug-and-play gender classification tool
+Anyone looking for a plug-and-play gender classification/face verification tool

 👨‍💻 Author
 Made with ❤️ by ARCHISMAN BANERJEE AND ARITRA DUTTA